 Food intolerance can be caused by a range of substances that occur naturally in food as well as many additives.
 Natural chemicals include salicylates, amines and monosodium glutamate (MSG).
 Food additives that may cause reactions include preservatives, antioxidants, flavour enhancers and food colours.
 Sometimes whole foods such as milk and wheat can cause intolerence reactions.

 Because intolerences don't invoke an immune reaction, there are no reliable skin or blood tests to diagnose food intolerances.
 Some alternative clinics offer intolerence testing however their accuracy is unproven.
-They may be expensive and result in an unnecessarily long list of problem foods to avoid making it hard for your child to maintain a healthy diet.
+They may be expensive and suggest a list of problem foods to avoid.
+The accuracy of diagnosing food intolerences in this way is unproven and avoiding foods may make it hard for your child to maintain a healthy diet.
 In the worst case, these diets may lead to additional nutrition issues.
 Click here for more information about unproven testing.